Handoff States

 ## When to use handoff states

-The **handoff states** API manages live agent transitions during conversations.
+The **handoff states** API reads back the state your agent recorded for a conversation at handoff.
 Use it to:

 * Retrieve the state of a handoff, such as `handoff_initiated`, `handoff_completed`, or `handoff_failed`, or custom topic-specific states (e.g., `customer_refund` or `complaint_escalation`).